-If the multiplication of two large matrices is desired, say NxN in dimension, the time to carry out the operation (N^3 multiplications and N^3 additions) can be very significant.
+If the multiplication of two large matrices is desired, say NxN in dimension, the time to carry out the operation (N3 multiplications and N3 additions) can be very significant.

 However, it is possible to reduce the number of individual operations without losing the generality of the method.

-Take, for example, the multiplication of A^{WP} and A^{PW}.
+Take, for example, the multiplication of A^{WP} and A^{PW} .
 The rows in the former term pertain to links and the columns to nodes.

 Each row will only contain two terms located in the columns corresponding to the upstream and downstream nodes of that particular link.

 Thus, knowing which are the upstream and downstream nodes for every link, it is only necessary to do two multiplications and one addition to obtain each element of the product matrix (2N2 multiplications and N2 additions).

 By taking advantage of having only two elements in each row of the former term or only two elements in each column of the latter term wherever possible, significant savings in time may be observed.
-With this improvement in the code, a cut in time by a factor of two for 18 nodes and by a factor of three for 36 nodes, regardless of the method (semi- or fully-implicit) was obtained.
-The cost of the fully-implicit method is reduced slightly to a 32% increase in iteration time over the semi-implicit method when 9 nodes and 9 links are used.
-This becomes a 214% increase as one approaches the 36 node case.
+With this improvement in the code, a cut in time by a factor of two to was obtained.

 Since the focus of this chapter is to provide a less obtuse and more general derivation of thermalhydraulic system equations than Porsching's method, a full comparison of the performance of the fully- and semi-implicit methods will not be made.

 Suffice it to say that, in general, the semi-implicit method has a Courant limit on the maximum time step that can be taken in order to ensure stability.

 The fully-implicit method does not have this limitation.
-As the Courant time step limit is determined by the nodal residence time, the time step limit is dependent on the node sizes and the flows through the nodes.
-Practical simulations have a further time step constraints such as: the tracking of movement of valves, the maintenance of accuracy, synchronizing of report times, etc. Thus, the choice between the semi- or fully-implicit method depends on the time per iteration multiplied by the number of iterations required to reach the largest time step permitted by the simulation problem.
+As the Courant time step limit is determined by the nodal residence time, the time step limit is dependant on the node sizes and the flows through the nodes.

+Practical simulations have a further time step constraints such as: the tracking of movement of valves, the maintenance of accuracy, synchronizing of report times, etc.

+Thus, the choice between the semi- or fully-implicit method depends on the time per iteration multiplied by the number of iterations required to reach the largest time step permitted by the simulation problem.

 For example, for a 9 node case, the semi-implicit method required 0.10 seconds per iteration and required 2 iterations to meet the report time of 1.0 seconds.

+The fully-implicit method meet the report time in one iteration which took 0.14 seconds.

-The fully-implicit method took 2 x 0.71 seconds while the fully-implicit method took 2.12 seconds.
+At 36 nodes however, the semi-implicit method took 2×0.71 seconds while the fully-implicit method took 2.12 seconds.

 Clearly, one method is not superior to the other in all cases.

 Pressure determination involves the use of property derivatives.
 To avoid the numerical problems associated with discontinuities, smooth functions for properties must be used, such as those derived by [GAR88, GAR89 and GAR92].

 These functions and routines permit the quick and fast evaluation of ΔP and ΔT given ΔM and ΔH for all water phases.

 Automatic adjustment is provided to prevent P and T drift from values consistent with current M and H values.
 These routines are non-iterative, essential for real-time simulation.